SHIHAD-B/TECHSSOUQ/README.md

-# GADZOO - Technology Redefined
+# IZONE - Technology Redefined

-A modern e-commerce website for GADZOO, featuring premium audio speakers, earphones, watches, and other technology gadgets.
+A modern e-commerce website for IZONE, featuring premium audio speakers, earphones, watches, and other technology gadgets.

 ## 🚀 Features